elastic/powershell/Elastic.Console/README.md

 ### `Get-ElasticsearchVersion`

-Gets the version of Elasticsearch that has been set with `Set-ElasticsearchVersion`, or lists the versions of Elasticsearch for which specs have been downloaded, when using the `-ListAvaiable` switch
+Gets the version of Elasticsearch that has been set with `Set-ElasticsearchVersion`, or lists the versions of Elasticsearch for which specs have been downloaded, when using the `-ListAvailable` switch

 #### Examples